KostasEreksonas/TryHackMe_Writeups/Road/README.md

 ![Password Reset](/Road/images/Password_Reset.png)

-The field for changing the username is greyed out, so it is not possible to add the admin email address from the page itself.
-To bypass this, let's capture the password reset request with ***Burpsuite*** and change the username to `admin@sky.thm` before sending the request to the server.
+The field for changing the username is greyed out, so it is not possible to input the admin email address into a password reset form and chamge it's password from the webpage itself.
+To bypass this, I will capture the password reset request with ***Burpsuite*** and change the username to `admin@sky.thm` before sending the request to the server.

 ![Burp Capture](/Road/images/Burp_Capture.png)